Edd5563/TicketingApplication/README.md

 Future Updates
---A feature to help filter searchs for customers by first & last name, telephone#, or a way to pull up All contacts. ()
+--A feature to help filter searchs for customers by first & last name, telephone#, or a way to pull up All contacts.
+(Completed)

---When creating a new client, I want there to be a option to either save or create ticket, where it takes you directly to create a ticket.()
+--When creating a new client, Option to either save or create ticket.()

 -- A user profile area.(Debating this feature).